Privacy Notice for Banbury Bowen

 FOR NEWSLETTER SUBSCRIBERS:

 Name and email address will be collected and stored via Mailchimp if you have signed up via the website to receive my newsletter.
-This information shared with any third party, and you can opt out at any time.
+This information will not be shared with any third party, and you can opt out of receiving my newsletter at any time.

 FOR CLIENTS: THE FOLLOWING INFORMATION IS PROVIDED TO YOU AT YOUR FIRST APPOINTMENT, AND YOU WILL BE REQUESTED TO READ AND SIGN IF YOU AGREE.